 Forensic Biology & DNA

-Scientists with the Forensic Biology Section examine evidence for the presence of body fluids such as blood, semen, and saliva and conduct DNA analysis on evidence containing these body fluids.
+Scientists with the Forensic Biology discipline examine evidence for the presence of body fluids such as blood and semen as well as conduct DNA analysis on evidence containing these body fluids and touch DNA samples.
 DNA profiles generated from evidence can then be compared to DNA samples from victims and other subjects involved in a case.
-The Forensic Biology Section analyzes evidence from a wide range of cases, including property crimes as well violent crimes such as sexual assaults, homicides, and robberies.
+Forensic Biology analyzes evidence from a wide range of cases, including property crimes as well violent crimes such as sexual assaults, homicides, and robberies.

 Next, DNA analysts follow a standard process to analyze items that may contain even very small amounts of DNA.
 A technique called the Polymerase Chain Reaction (PCR) allows an analyst to target specific areas on the DNA identified for forensic testing and make millions of copies of these areas.
 DNA profiles can then be generated and visualized using a technique that separates the DNA fragments based on their size.